sagelabs/standards/blockchain/fundamentals/compare-and-contrast-altcoins.md

 ---
 ## Assessment Requirements
-In order to fully cover this standard, a performance must be recording for each of the following objectives:
+In order to fully cover this standard, a performance must be recorded for each of the following objectives:

 0. Identify and describe altcoins
 1. Analyze the creation of an altcoin